 How Custom Jewelry is Made

-Many people are not familiar with how my custom jewelry creations are created and the the process consists of, so I will do my best to explain how it works.
+Many people are not familiar with the Custom Jewelry Process or how custom jewelry creations are manufactured and the steps it consists of, so I will do my best to explain how it works.

 After casting, the piece is then polished.
 If it needs stones, they are then set.
 If it needs engraving or plating, those are the last steps.